fragcolor-xyz/shards-examples/tutorials/snake/steps/step-1.md

     (run root)
     ```

-To run the program, execute the following command line:
+To run the program, execute the following from the command line:

 === "Windows"